Roasted Duck Breast with Cardinal Puree

 Duck Skin Chips

-• Sandwich duck skins between 2 parchments and baking trays.
-Put some weight on top and cook in the oven at 450ºF/230ºC for 25 mins until golden brown and crispy.
+• Place the duck skins in a single layer between two sheets of parchment paper.
+Put a baking tray (or another oven-safe weight) on top to press them flat.
+Cook in the oven at 430°F (220°C) for about 2 minutes, until golden brown and crispy.
 Do not hesitate to add extra cooking time if needed.

 Honey Roasted Pears

-• Peal, core and cut pears into wedges.
-In a hot frying pan, give pears a quick caramelization with the oil, honey, sugar, star anise and vanilla.
-Then deglaze pan with the apple cider vinegar and cook until most of the moisture is gone.
+• Peel, core, and cut the pears into wedges.
+In a hot frying pan, quickly caramelize the pears with the oil, honey, sugar, star anise, and vanilla.
+Deglaze the pan with apple cider vinegar and cook until most of the moisture has evaporated.
 Lightly season with salt and pepper.
-Save the pan for the duck sauce later.. it will add a wonderful sour and of sweet touch.
+Reserve the pan for the duck sauce later—it will add a wonderful sweet and sour touch.

 How To Cook Duck Breast

-• Transfer meat to another baking tray to rest for 5 to 10 mins max.
+• Transfer meat to another tray, and let it rest for 5 to 10 minutes.
 Save bits in pan for the final sauce.

 Final Sauce

-• Deglaze the pan with duck sauce in which the duck breast was cooked.
-Add the rendered juice from the breast and bring to a boil.
-Now, pour this sauce to the pan in which pears where roasted.
+• Deglaze the pan in which the duck breast was cooked with the duck sauce.
+Add the rendered juices from the breast and bring to a boil.
+Pour this sauce into the pan where the pears were roasted.
 Taste and readjust seasoning if needed.
-The sauce is ready!...
+The sauce is ready!

 • Cut duck breast and season with black ground pepper and fleur de sel.